VISHINATH KAMPASI (1853-1938 ) A GREAT PIONEER OF PRINTING AND PHOTOGRAPHY IN KASHMIR

 Kashmir Pratap Steam Press.
 Machines were run by steam as electricity was yet

 to come in Srinagar.
-Doing this in 19th century was no easy task.
+Doing this in the 19th century was no easy task.
 Let me add that Vishinath

-Ji printed Some heritage
+Ji printed some heritage

-copy of Advaita System of Kashmir
+copy of the Advaita System of Kashmir

 Shaivism book Malinivijaya Vartikam of Abhinav Gupta, printed in 1921 at his